The-OpenROAD-Project/OpenROAD/README.md

 report_wns
 ```

-The report_design_area command reports the area of the design's
+The `report_design_area` command reports the area of the design's
 components and the utilization.

+The `report_floating_nets` command reports nets with only one pin connection.
+Use the `-verbose` flag to see the net names.

 #### Timing Analysis